 Normally, guilt is brought on when you do something bad, such as stealing, cheating or even lying.
 It’s when we commit an offense or break the rules that we are consciously responsible and therefore blameworthy.
 But from a psychologist’s point of view, guilt doesn’t work “logically”.
 Often, the roles of victim and perpetrator are reversed, and it’s those who are in fact innocent blame themselves.
-Let’s take a closer look at this feeling which prevents us from living our lives.
+Let’s take a closer look at this negative emotion which prevents us from living our lives.

 The causes go back to childhood

 You often have to go back quite far to understand why, when faced with a difficulty, our initial reflex is to blame ourselves.
 The way we perceive ourselves originates from childhood.
 When we are very young, we don’t distinguish between us and others; we understand ourselves through their gaze.
 When we don’t feel loved or wanted, and are traumatized and mocked, we feel we don’t deserve to be loved.
 In other words, we are guilty.

 This feeling gets worse if, as a child, you go through a painful or upsetting event, such as the loss of a loved one or your parents getting divorced.
 We automatically associate these situations with ourselves, and we believe that everything is our fault.
 And this doesn’t get better when we grow up.

 Life isn’t always easy, and we often have to go through challenging times, like brutal break-ups or workplace bullying.
 When faced with all that, it’s normal to be upset and more sensitive.
 But if you naturally tend to feel culpable, you will react by being totally devastated.
 It is sometimes normal to cry or feel depressed, but not to the point of having a breakdown.
 If this is the case, however, it’s because our inner child is in distress.

 A misunderstanding that can become damaging